USS Missouri (1841): Legacy

-The ship's crew remained in Gibraltar to salvage the wreck for a week.
-They were then sent to Boston on board a chartered American ship and arrived 42 days later.
-Newton and several others stayed behind to further dismantle the ship, and efforts were aided when Congress budgeted $60,000 to destroy the wreck.
-Congress had also thanked Wilson for the British aid provided to the crew of Missouri, which was slowly dismantled.
-Cushing traveled to China, and arrived in February 1844.
-He negotiated the Treaty of Wanghia, and achieved his goal by forcing China to establish several treaty ports with the US.
+Without the frigate, Cushing traveled east on land to reach China.
+At Suez, he took a British steamship to Bombay and rendezvoused with USS Brandywine, which was already carrying other members of his delegation.
+He arrived at Macao on 24 February 1844, and negotiated the Treaty of Wanghia.
+The agreement forced China to establish several treaty ports with the US and completed Cushing's task.

 Newton was subsequently court-martialed and accused of negligence in the loss of the ship, and the trial concluded in October 1844.
 He was convicted and sentenced to a two-year long suspension from service, but in March 1845, Tyler remitted the remaining portion of the suspension and wrote in his order that, "there is nothing implicating in the slightest degree the moral standing of Captain Newton" and that the disaster was due to the steam engines.
-Her chief engineer was also court-martialed and was suspended for one year, although only eight months were served.
-Over the next several decades, steam slowly gained popularity throughout the fleet.
-The last sail-only warships, two outdated Potomac-class frigates, were launched in 1855.
+Missouri's chief engineer was also court-martialed and was suspended for one year, although only eight months were served before the punishment was likewise remitted.